soyrochus/corpusaige/README.md

 # CorpuSaige
 _CorpuSaige_ is a Python utility library and tool enabling AI-powered systems analysis through deep exploration and understanding of comprehensive document sets and source code.

+__note__: this README is an excersise in [README Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) or otherwise stated: until further notice the README does promise things which are not as yet implemented.
+Once the implementaion becomes more then a jumbled mess of ugly code that's likely not going to work, this notice will be removed.

 ## Introduction
 CorpuSaige provides a powerful capability for system analysts and developers, aiding in the aggregation of an expansive collection of related document sets and complex source code pertinent to a specific system or domain.
 By bridging the gap between this collective information (termed the Corpus) and AI Large Language Models (LLMs), CorpuSaige facilitates an insightful, AI-aided analysis, granting an holistic view of the project or system at hand.